Corporate Funding was developed on Jul.24, 2024.

 This is the proportion of debt in a company's capital structure, measured using the book or carrying value of the debt and assets.

-It is often useful to focus on the long-term capital of a company when evaluating the capital structure of a company, looking at the interest-bearing debt of the company in comparison with the company's equity or with its capital.
-The capital of a company is the sum of its interest-bearing debt and its equity.
+It is often helpful to focus on the long-term capital of a company when evaluating the capital structure of a company, looking at the interest-bearing debt of the company in comparison with the company's equity or with its capital.
+A company's capital is the sum of its interest-bearing debt and equity.
 The debt ratio can be restated as the ratio of the interest-bearing debt of the company to the equity:

 page 20